Jacob L. Devers: Armored Force

-Before Devers' arrival, Armored Force doctrine emphasized light tanks weighing no more than 15 ST. American doctrine held that tanks were for exploitation, not fighting other tanks.
+Before Devers's arrival, Armored Force doctrine emphasized light tanks weighing no more than 15 ST. American doctrine held that tanks were for exploitation, not fighting other tanks.
 He rejected the M6 heavy tank and recommended to McNair for it to be canceled, citing concerns about its weight, mobility, and reliability, which was seen as support for that position, but Devers wanted a medium tank, preferably by mounting something like a 105 mm howitzer.
 He was appalled to find that the Armored Force's tanks were armed with nothing heavier than a 37 mm gun.
 A new medium tank had started to come off the production line, the M3 Lee.
 Devers observed testing of one of them just days after taking command, and he was unimpressed.
 American industry was unable to cast a turret large enough to hold a 75 mm gun and so the M3 carried a 37 mm gun, with a 75 mm in a sponson.
 That gave it a limited traverse and made it difficult to engage moving targets.
 To make matters worse, the designers shortened the barrel to improve the M3's mobility, which Devers realized also reduced the gun's muzzle velocity and hence its effectiveness against armor.
 In practice, M3 crews attempted to engage German armor with the 75 mm, as the 37 mm was ineffective against it.
 It was found that the 75 mm could penetrate the frontal armor of German tanks at 400 yd, but German tanks destroyed M3s at up to 1100 yd.
 Devers pronounced the M3 "overweight, underpowered, and insufficiently armed".

 Often against the views of his superiors, Devers lobbied for a still more heavily armored and better-armed medium tank, the M4 Sherman.
 He played an important role in the M4's design, development and manufacturing, particularly its engine and armament.
 Throughout his tour as Chief of the Armored Force, he worked closely with the United States Army Ordnance Department, manufacturers and the Armored Force Board at Fort Knox on the research and testing of tanks, guns, armored vehicles and ammunition.
 The biggest obstacle was engines.
 Those of prewar tanks were rated at 250 hp, insufficient for a 35 ST medium tank.
 Devers wanted an 800 hp engine, but that was beyond the ability of the American automotive industry to produce.
 Extraordinary efforts resulted in the development of a number of 400 hp engines.
 He controversially rejected the General Motors 6046 diesel engine in favor of a gasoline engine.
 Battlefield experience demonstrated that the diesel engine was superior.
 The quest for a better engine eventually settled on the Ford GAA engine, but there was a persistent shortage of tank engines.
 Some 49,234 of the reliable, versatile, low-cost M4 Sherman and its variants were produced.